-Figure 4 - 1 - Drivers Installer Screens
+Figure 4 - 1 - Drivers Installer Screen 1

-- 1. Check the driver installation order from Table 4 1, on page 4 3 (the drivers must be installed in this order) which is the same as that listed in the Drivers Installer menu. - Click to select the driver you wish to install, after installing each driver it will become grayed out.
-If you need to reinstall any driver, click the Unlock button (you should uninstall the driver first). - 3.
+- 1. Check the driver installation order from Table 4 1, on page 4 3 (the drivers must be installed in this order) which is the same as that listed in the Drivers Installer menu below. - 2.
+Click to select the driver you wish to install, (you should note down the drivers as you install them). - 3.
 Follow the instructions for each individual driver installation procedure as listed on the following pages.